lemariva/uPyEcho/README.md

 # uPyEcho
 Emulated Belkin WeMo device that works with Amazon Echo using a MicroPython

 About the repository
 ---------
 This repository is based on [makermusings/fauxmo](https://github.com/makermusings/fauxmo) and it was ported to work on MicroPython.
 This code emulates one or more Belkin WEMO type devices in software, and allows you to control them using an Amazon Echo.
-The code was tested on a ESP32 (WeMos board).
+The code was tested on:
+* ESP32 (WeMos board).
+* Amazon Echo Dot (2nd Generation) - revision 1.1 should work with all the versions of Amazon Echo.

 You do not need to use AWS Lambda, or ngrok or open a port on your router.
 Amazon Echo searches for Belkin WEMO devices on the local network and using this code the WeMos board responds to the search request.
 For more information, please read [this article](https://goo.gl/ccpGhL).

 Video
 ---------